71cj34/anti-secrets/README.md

 6. Add an HTTP route on the route `example.com/*`, and replace the `example.com` with your page.
 7. Assign your worker to that route.
 8. (optional) Test your worker by visiting a page guarded by the worker, eg. [jasoncheng.me/.env](https://jasoncheng.me/.env).

+Alternatively, you can clone or fork this repository, and use the "Deploy with Github" option.
+Mileage may vary using this method instead.